-Today I am with my good friend, Sean McDowell, heading out on another Utah Missions trip with two dozen high school students and several of their teachers.
-We’ll be spending the week talking with Mormons about what they believe related to the nature of salvation, Jesus, God and the Bible.
-Our students will be engaging LDS believers in great conversations; they’ll definitely have to step out of their “comfort zone” in order to participate in the dialogue.
-We’ve spent many weeks preparing for this trip and we’ll spend long hours each night examining the scripture in response to our daily conversations.
-I’ve participated in lots of these trips over the years, so this week, I’ll be sharing some insights I’ve learned from my many conversations with Mormons.
+I’ve taken many Utah Missions trips with high school students over the years.
+Each time, we spend 7-8 days talking with Mormons about what they believe related to the nature of salvation, Jesus, God and the Bible.
+Our students engage LDS believers in great conversations; they definitely have to step out of their “comfort zone” in order to participate in the dialogue.
+We spend many weeks preparing for these trips and we spend long hours each night examining the scripture in response to our daily conversations.

 Mormonism is a works-based theistic system; salvation is not a free gift of God, but rather something that must be earned.
 In many of my conversations with Mormons, I’ve been directed to the Sermon on the Mount; Mormons often point to Jesus’ words here in an effort to make their case for a works-based theology.
 After Jesus confronts His listeners about their thought-lives related to murder, adultery, making vows, seeking vengeance and loving your neighbor (Matthew 5:21-47), He ends with the following admonition: